an-lee/everyone-can-use-english/enjoy-next/src/main/ipc/modules/README.md

 ### Benefits of the New Architecture

-1. **Modularity**: Each entity has its own module, making the system more maintainable
+1. **Simplicity**: No complex decorators or reflection magic
-2. **Isolation**: Entity modules are isolated, reducing the risk of bugs affecting the entire system
+2. **Explicitness**: Metadata is defined directly where it's used
-3. **Simplicity**: Adding a new entity is straightforward with clear steps
+3. **Modularity**: Each entity has its own module, making the system more maintainable
-4. **Consistency**: All entity modules follow the same pattern
+4. **Isolation**: Entity modules are isolated, reducing the risk of bugs affecting the entire system
 5. **Type Safety**: Complete parameter and return type information is preserved
 6. **Self-documenting**: Metadata is used to generate documentation and type definitions